-The irony here is that I suck with directions.
+The irony with my plans is that I suck with directions.
 God help me as a traveler.

 Believe it or not, I don’t like flying all that much.
 I can do it but I have an uneasy feeling about it.
-Interesting enough, I was mostly fine with flying my whole life and things only went down hill for me after this scenario….
-Why do I do these things to myself?
+Interestingly enough, I was mostly fine with flying my whole life and things only went downhill for me after this scenario… Why do I do these things to myself?
 I really prefer to fly with someone else and I’m a bit anxious to be doing so much air travel all on my own.

 Risk & Failure